mishramann/OOps/oops/Readme.md

    50 keywords: are actively used in Java programming.
    2 keywords(const and goto):are reserved but not actively used in modern Java programming.They exist to prevent future conflicts or misuse.
    It is important to note that keywords cannot be used as identifiers(like variable or class names) because they are reserved for specific functions within the language.
-   All Java variables must be identified with unique names.
-   These unique names are called identifiers.
+   All Java variables must be identified with unique names These unique names are called identifiers.

    Method - Syntax
    accessmodifier returntype methodName (parameter){